BARRATTS SOLICITORS

 • reducing the bill or limiting fees

-If there is no evidence of poor service, the complaints officer will fully explain how they reached that decision and, if possible, give evidence in support.
+If there is no evidence of poor service, the complaints handler will fully explain how they reached that decision and, if possible, give evidence in support.

 Second Tier Review